What do a peanut, a Panama hat, and a starfish have in common?

-A Product Owner is the role defined by the Scrum Agile methodology.
+A Product Owner is a role defined by the Scrum Agile methodology.
 A Product Owner is part of the team working on the development of the product.
-A Product Owner prioritises the requirements in the backlog, specifies requirements ready for the next sprint and answers questions from development about the requirements that are being built.
-The focus is on optimising development and working with the Development team.
+A Product Owner prioritizes the requirements in the backlog, specifies requirements ready for the next sprint and answers questions from development about the requirements that are being built.
+The focus is on optimizing development and working with the Development team.

 So if anyone owns the product within the business it’s the Product Manager.
 It’s not the person managing the requirements – the Scrum ‘Product Owner’.
 No wonder people get confused.

 Forget about job titles.
 In reality, we find that many Product Owners do parts of the product management role and many Product Managers work on requirements.
 In fact, according to our annual survey, 35% of Product Managers also do the Product Owner role.

 I always ask Product Managers on our training courses – “If you do the Product Owner role, how much time does it take?”
 Of course, the answers vary but it seems to average out at just under 2 days a week.
 That’s 40% of a Product Managers’ time attending meetings with Development and working on requirements.